raggi/sized_header_protocol/README.txt

 * Simplicity.
 * Not really suitable for streaming (this is not a problem, it's a feature).
-* Needs it's documentation filling in.
+* Needs its documentation filling in.

 == SYNOPSIS: